eslint/css/docs/rules/relative-font-units.md

 This rule enforces the use of relative units for font size.

-### Options
+## Options

-This rule accepts an option which is an object with following property:
+This rule accepts an option which is an object with the following property:

 - `allow` (default: `["rem"]`) - Specify an array of relative units that are allowed to be used.
-You can use following units:
+You can use the following units:

     - **%**: Represents the "percentage" of the parent element’s font size, allowing the text to scale relative to its container.
     - **cap**: Represents the "cap height" (nominal height of capital letters) of the element's font.